tschmidty69/jarvis-appdaemon/jarvis/jarvis_magic_door/README.md

 ## Playing

-Add the 'The Magic Door' bundle to you Snips assistant and follow the normal steps to update your Snips install.
+Add the 'The Magic Door' bundle to your Snips assistant and follow the normal steps to update your Snips install.

 If you want to keep persistent game sessions, set a unique username in the